jasentm/read-me/README.md

 - A user can get a three-card reading and save it to their profile to view later

 ## Instructions to Run
+- A NOTE: You must be running Python 3.12 or later to run this application
-- A NOTE: To utilize the AI function, you must be running Python 3.9 or later AND have an API Key for Google Gemini
+- In order to utilize the AI feature, you must have a Google Gemini API key saved in a .env file in your root directory
 - To install front-end dependencies, run: npm install inside the client folder
 - To install back-end dependencies, run: pipenv install inside the server folder
 - To initialize the database, run: flask db init